Are you trying to decide, Maui vs. Kauai for your Hawaii trip? This guide from a Hawaii local covers everything you ned to know!

 When it comes to food, the question is: are you looking for high-class restaurants or hole in the wall gems?
 If high class restaurants are your thing, Maui is the place to go.
 If you’d rather visit random holes in the wall, Kauai is perfect.

 As for the Kauai hole in the wall gems, we always make sure to go to Kauai Kookie for their bite-sized guava macadamia cookies and Kauai Coffee Company for some fantastic coffee and an amazing self-led coffee tour.
-A few other hidden food gems on Kauai that are worth noting are Kalaheo Café & Coffee Company, Da Crack, The Local Restaurant, and Hukilau Lanai.
+A few other hidden food gems on Kauai that are worth noting are Little Fish Hawaii, Da Crack, and The Musubi Truck — and that’s just the start of the best restaurants on Kauai.

 Not sure if Maui or Kauai is the right island for your Hawaiian vacation?
 Check out our article that covers all of the Hawaiian Islands!